 We also have a fast-track transparency process, in which information about each approved COVID-19 study is published on our website within days of approval.
 See the approved research studies section for more information.

 How we are working during the pandemic

-We are focusing our time on COVID-19 studies.
-Applications for all other types of research are being accepted for review but are likely to be delayed.
-The only exception is applications for review of undergraduate and master’s level research, which are suspended until further notice.
+Applications for all other types of research are being accepted for review.
+The only exception is applications for review of undergraduate and master’s level research, which are suspended until September 2021